RDP to a Remote Windows System

 - The RDP To button at the top of the representative console

-Choose the resolution at which to view the remote system.
+Choose the Display Size in which to view the remote system.
 This can be the same size as your primary monitor, the size of all of your monitors combined, or one of several standard sizes.